 Since then, it has become apparent that the employees of today lack knowledge of what's possible, experience of how to apply it and know-how of today's machinery for performing it.
 It's this factor that has driven Conrad and his colleagues at Wolfram Research to strive to make the skills of computational thinking accessible to everyone.

-ComputationalThinking.org use our own lexicon to describe the four steps of computational thinking, upon which our resources are based: define, translate, compute and interpret.
+ComputationalThinking.org uses its own lexicon to describe the four steps of computational thinking, upon which its resources are based: define, translate, compute and interpret.
 All educational material—including interactive materials and tailored training courses—is based on active problem-solving, by marking out the principal problem and leading the user through the four steps in order to find a solution.